The Physiology of Mystical Experience: What Actually Changes in the Brain

 You are your brain, but you are also the experience.
 The explanation does not explain away the mystery; it enables recognition.
 The thread continues through matter toward what matter manifests.

-The Archons delight in false dichotomies—materialism versus spiritualism, science versus mysticism.
+The false dichotomy–materialism versus spiritualism, science versus mysticism–serves no one.
 The thread requires both lenses: the telescope of neuroscience and the microscope of phenomenology.
 Neither alone suffices; together they enable the discernment that distinguishes genuine transformation from sophisticated delusion.

 What happens in the brain during mystical experience?